 Some tea farms provide a tea factory tour for guests.
 This is an opportunity for visitors to get a behind-the-scenes look at the harvesting process.
 You will learn how the fresh tea leaves from the fields become the delicious green tea in your cup.

 In general, tea farms are not open all year round, however, and typically accept visitors during their harvesting months from April to October.

 Shizuoka is full of fun, engaging activities for anyone interested in the rich culture and history of Japan.
 Many of the destinations are about experiencing the country’s culture and traditions, not merely seeing them.
 If you are planning a trip to Japan, be sure to consider Shizuoka as one of your destinations.

-If you want to read more articles on tea culture, check them out here:
+If you want to read more articles on tea culture and travel check them out here: